esby-space/panda-canvas/README.md

 ## To do

 - [ ] better animation system (someone please help i have no idea what i'm doing)
+- [ ] support multiple instances of panda in one page
+- [ ] audio and music support
+- [ ] add transformations for images and drawings

 ## Future

-- audio and music support
-- add transformations for images and drawings
 - add interface to interact with html elements
 - scene loader and handler
-- support multiple instances of panda in one page
+- built-in collision detection??